 To only get 4 and 5 star ratings and still have a few issues with the quality of the binding is pretty remarkable.
 I am an Amazon review junky.
 I buy and research products on Amazon as a hobby and it says a lot about a product to receive reviews like this Yosemite book did.

-(I used the Rule of Thirds in Photography to get this shot from the top of Half Dome.)
+(I used the Rule of Thirds to when I composed this shot from the top of Half Dome.)

 The Photographer's guide to Yosemite by Michael Frye has detailed maps, best time of day and best time of year information covering over 35 photographer's desirable photographic locations.